12 Sweet Valentine’s Day Games for People of All Ages

 You can use a theme if you like.
 Maybe you would both love a mystery story, heroic adventure, or simple comedy.
 Or just make it a surprise based on each other’s contributions.
 No matter what, the story is sure to become an entertaining one.

 Take a Trip is a word game.
 One person starts by texting “I am going to X and am taking X.” Both words that replace the X must start with the letter A.

 The next person takes their turn doing the same thing by filling in the blanks, but must use the letter B. The game continues until you make your way through the whole alphabet.
 Just think about the hilarious combinations you can each come up with for this texting game.
 Good luck when you hit those tough letters!

 12. Stack Words

-One more awesome texting game is called Stack Words.
-The first person starts by texting a word within a category that both choose together like food, cars, or cities.
+Stack Words is another awesome texting game to play on Valentine’s Day.
+The first person starts by texting a word within a category that both choose together, like food, cars, or cities.